bitcoinhodler/glacier/docs/_docs/overview/multi-signature-security.md

 pay medical bills).
 This usually requires significant legal arrangements to be made in advance.

+The most failsafe way to ensure your agents will have access to your safe deposit box is to check with the bank.
+Standard estate planning legal documents should  allow your agent to access the box upon your incapacity, and to get into it upon your death.
+But banks can be fussy and sometimes prefer their own forms.

+If you have a living trust, one option may be to have your trust as the co-owner of your safe deposit box.
+That generally allows a successor trustee to access the box.

 ### Option 2: Distributed custody of keys

 Another option is to distribute some of your keys to individuals who you trust (“signatories”).
 This can offer some
 advantages:

-* Availability: If you live in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
+* **Availability**: If you live in a rural area, there may not be many vaults or safe deposit boxes that are practical to get to.
-* Ease of
-setup: It may be simpler to distribute keys to signatories than to find available vaults, travel to them, and set up accounts.
+* **Ease of setup**: It may be simpler to distribute keys to signatories than to find available vaults, travel to them, and set up accounts.
-* Ease of estate
-planning: You don’t need to make complicated legal arrangements for your signatories to access your funds.
+* **Ease of estate planning**: You don’t need to make complicated legal arrangements for your signatories to access your funds.
 They’ll have the keys they need to do so.

 However, there are significant drawbacks:

-* Privacy: Other
-signatories will have the ability to see your balance.7
+* **Privacy**: Other signatories will have the ability to see your balance.
-* Signatory
+Technical details: Every private key needs to be packaged with the multisig redemption script (since losing all redemption scripts is just as bad as losing all keys).
+Redemption scripts, however, allow one to view funds.
+An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances; see  Appendix C for details.
-collusion: Although possessing one key won’t allow a signatory to access your funds, two signatories might collude with each other to steal your money.
+* **Signatory collusion**: Although possessing one key won’t allow a signatory to access your funds, two signatories might collude with each other to steal your money.
-* Signatory reliability: A signatory may fail to store the key securely, or they may lose it.
+* **Signatory reliability**: A signatory may fail to store the key securely, or they may lose it.
-* Signatory safety: Giving your signatories custody of a valuable key may expose them to the risk of targeted physical theft.
+* **Signatory safety**: Giving your signatories custody of a valuable key may expose them to the risk of targeted physical theft.
-* Kidnapping risk: If you anticipate traveling in high-crime areas with kidnapping risk , your funds will be at greater risk because you’ll have the ability to access them remotely (by contacting your signatories and asking for their keys).8
+* **Kidnapping risk**: If you anticipate traveling in high-crime areas with kidnapping risk , your funds will be at greater risk because you’ll have the ability to access them remotely (by contacting your signatories and asking for their keys).
+Financially-motivated kidnapping hinges on your ability to access funds to give to the kidnappers.
+If you are literally unable to access additional funds (because the keys are stored in remote vaults which you must be physically present to access, as opposed to held by friends or family who you can call), kidnappers will have no incentive to hold you.

 For distributed custody, we recommend a 2-of-5 withdrawal policy.
 The extra key (5 keys, rather than the recommended
-4 keys in Option 1) is recommended since you have less control over whether a signatory effectively protects their key against theft or loss..9
+4 keys in Option 1) is recommended since you have less control over whether a signatory effectively protects their key against theft or loss

+If you have estate planning arrangements which you are confident will allow your agents to access the keys in your  custody when needed, you should be fine with 4 keys instead of 5 (two keys going to trusted signatories rather than three).
+Make sure your executors and signatories know to get in touch with each other when needed.